 From your caravan or tent you may see the wild Exmoor ponies, red and roe deer, buzzards and red kites as well as hares and hedgehogs.

-We have been awarded a David Bellamy Gold Conservation Award for many years.
+We have been awarded a David Bellamy Gold Conservation Award for many years but now have a silver award.

 Our facilities include: